lithnet/access-manager-docs/installation/system-requirements.md

 * [.NET Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0/runtime) 8.0.8 or later installed
 * [.NET Hosting Bundle](hhttps://dotnet.microsoft.com/en-us/download/dotnet/8.0/runtime) 8.0.6 or later installed
-* Microsoft SQL Express 2019 (if hosting the database locally), SQL Server 2017 or later (Standard or Enterprise edition), Azure SQL or an Amazon RDS SQL database.
+* Microsoft SQL Express 2019 (if hosting the database locally), SQL Server 2019 or later (Standard or Enterprise edition), Azure SQL or an Amazon RDS SQL database.
 (SQL express is installed by default).
 See the [SQL installation options](installing-the-access-manager-server/sql-installation-options.md) page for more details

-## Access Manager Agent (AMA) Operating System Support
+## Access Manager Agent Operating System Support

 The Lithnet Access Manager agent is supported on Windows, macOS, and Linux.
 Each operating system family has slightly different requirements.